-Student requests for letter grade changes should be made not later than ten working days after the close of registration for any grade issued the preceding semester.
+Requests for letter grade change should be made no later than ten (10) working days after the close of registration for any grade issued the preceding semester.

-The student shall submit the Student Grade Change Request Form to the Registrar.
-The Registrar shall then issue the student a copy of the Student Grade Change Request Form.
-The student shall then submit the copy to the instructor who issued the disputed grade.
-In the absence of the issuing instructor, the student should give the Form to the Department Chair for resolution.

-Upon receipt of the Student Grade Change Request Form, the instructor shall then secure a Letter Grade Change Form from the Registrar.
+- 1. The student submits a written request for grade change to the instructor who issued the disputed grade.
+In the absence of the issuing instructor, the request should be submitted to the Department Chair for resolution. - 2.
+If the request is deemed valid, the instructor or Department Chair will then secure a Change of Letter Grade form from the Registrar's Office. - 3.
+The form is processed by Department Chair and Division Dean, submitted to the Office of Academic Affairs, and then forwarded to the Academic Standing Committee for action and recommendation. - 4.
+The Academic Standing Committee submits its recommendation to the Office of the Provost.

-If the instructor concurs with the student's request, the Form is to be signed by the instructor and forwarded to the Department Chair, Division Dean, Academic Standing Committee, and the Provost, with a signature required at each stop.

-Within fifteen working days of the student's request, the Form must have reached the Academic Standing Committee, with the appropriate supporting documents.

-The Academic Standing Committee is given up to five working days from the receipt of the information to forward it to the Provost.

-The Office of the Provost forwards approved changes to the Registrar's Office by mid-term.

-Approved changes will be entered on the student's transcript by the end of the semester in which the request was made.

-Cumulative averages affected by the letter grade change will be recomputed on the student's transcript by the end of the semester in which the request was made.
+- 5. The Office of the Provost forwards approved actions to the Registrar's Office by mid-term and change will be entered on the student's transcript by the end of the semester in which the request was made. - 6.
+Cumulative averages affected by the letter grade change will be recomputed on the student's transcript by the end of the semester in which the request is made. - 7.
 In the event of denial at any level, the student may appeal to the Provost.

-Thoughtful adherence to the deadlines for letter grade changes outlined above is critical to recordkeeping.
-Also central to our campus values is a degree of flexibility regarding hard deadlines.
-That said, punctuality is the order of the day but a reasonable period of grace may be allowed here under special circumstances as determined by the Registrar and Provost.